Sukhoi Su-34: Unconfirmed losses claimed by Ukraine

+Non-military usage

-Sukhoi Su-34s were used on bombing runs against ice dams on the rivers in Vologda Oblast to prevent the floods during the spring of 2016.
+Sukhoi Su-34s were used on bombing runs against ice jams on the rivers in Vologda Oblast to prevent floods during the spring of 2016.

-Algeria
+Algerian purchase

 In January 2016, Algeria was negotiating a purchase of 12 aircraft for its Air Force.
 The deal should have been signed in late 2016, but in 2017 the talks were still ongoing and no sale was made.
 On 27 December 2019, Algeria reportedly signed a contract for 14 aircraft as part of large military deal that also includes purchase of Su-35 and Su-57 fighters.
-However, neither Russian nor Algerian governments ever confirmed that such deal exists.
+However, neither the Russian nor Algerian governments ever confirmed that such a deal had been made.

 According to Mil.press, after eight years of fruitless negotiations with Algeria on selling Su-32 (export version), in 2019 Russia agreed to sell the modernized, non-downgraded Su-34ME version; Algeria became interested in the model after the campaign in Syria, where the aircraft demonstrated excellent combat qualities.
 Production of the first batch was underway as of March 2021 and, according to CAWAT, should be ready in 2021.
-Training of Algerian pilots would commence in 2022, and all planes would be delivered by 2023.
+Training of Algerian pilots would commence in 2022, with all planes to be delivered by 2023.
+According to a 17 March 2021 news article from Middle East Monitor (MEMO), a representative of the Federal Service for Military-Technical Cooperation (FSVTS) in Russia denied the claim that Russia was manufacturing aircraft for Algeria.

+However, the appearance of a Su-34 in a new desert brown and yellow color scheme in mid-May 2025 has fueled speculation that the aircraft have for the first time begun to be produced for export, most likely to Algeria, but possibly to another client with a similar climate such as Iran or Sudan.